ugurcancaykara/odd-service/README.md

 Follow the docs for package details -> https://pkg.go.dev/github.com/golang/protobuf/protoc-gen-go

+### For simple benchmark results
+change directory to -> encodingbenchmark/sizeandcompare
+You can check the benchmark results at encodingbenchmark/sizeandcompare/README.md and also see it yourself

 Since Protocol Buffers offers faster encoding/decoding speed and smaller output size we are going to use it with gRPC.